-- 1. Configure at least two MySQL server instances, see Section 6.1, "Using MySQL AdminAPI": - One functions as the primary, in the following example, rs-1.

-• The other instance functions as the secondary, in this tutorial rs-2, which replicates the transactions applied by the primary.
+- Configure at least two MySQL server instances, see Section 6.1, "Using MySQL AdminAPI": - One functions as the primary, in the following example, rs-1. - The other instance functions as the secondary, in this tutorial rs-2, which replicates the transactions applied by the primary.

 This asynchronous MySQL replication, using source and replica, is similar to InnoDB Cluster.
-See Section 7.4, "Deploying a Production InnoDB Cluster".
+The procedure is described at Deploying a Production InnoDB Cluster.

-- Connect to the instances using MySQL Shell, and configure each instance you will use in your ReplicaSet before creating a ReplicaSet.
-See Section 9.2, "Configuring InnoDB ReplicaSet Instances" and Section 9.3, "Creating an InnoDB ReplicaSet". - When creating an InnoDB ReplicaSet, if you have security requirements that require all accounts created automatically by AdminAPI to have strict authentication requirements, you can set a value for the replicationAllowedHost configuration option of the ReplicaSet.
-See InnoDB ReplicaSet replicationAllowedHost. - 3.
-Once you have created the ReplicaSet, you can add instances to it.
-For more information, see Section 9.5, "Adding Instances to a ReplicaSet".
+- 2. Connect to the instances using MySQL Shell, and configure each instance you will use in your ReplicaSet before creating a ReplicaSet. - When creating an InnoDB ReplicaSet using MySQL Shell 8.0.28 and later, if you have security requirements that want all accounts created automatically by AdminAPI to have strict authentication requirements, you can set a value for the replicationAllowedHost configuration option of the ReplicaSet.

+3. Once you have created the ReplicaSet, you can add instances to it.
+For more information, see Adding Instances to a ReplicaSet.